nbecu/SGE/README.md

 ## Future plan
 - [ ] SGEntity class to replace SGCell and SGAgent
+- [ ] Score and EndGame Rule refresh at each round

 ## mqtt version
 SGE can function in mqtt betwenn differents clients.
 Require a broker like [mosquitto](https://mosquitto.org/download/)

 ## Context
-SGE is developped under the supervision of [LIENSs](https://lienss.univ-larochelle.fr/) Laboratory (La Rochelle University, France) within different projects (DELMOGES DEUS, Carbone Bleu).
+SGE is developped under the supervision of [LIENSs](https://lienss.univ-larochelle.fr/) Laboratory (La Rochelle University, France) within different research projects.
 SGE answer to an academic need in serious game to have simplier ways to create serious games.
 SGE first version was presented at [ISAGA 2023](https://apps.univ-lr.fr/cgi-bin/WebObjects/Colloque.woa/1/wa/colloque?code=3141).